 Federal Trade Commission (FTC) and Deceptive Claims

-Federal law does provide some, limited protections to consumers through the Federal Trade Commission (FTC).
-The FTC enforces federal consumer protection laws meant to prevent fraudulent, deceptive, or unfair business practices such as false advertising.
+Federal law provides some limited options to consumers through the Federal Trade Commission (FTC).
+The FTC enforces federal consumer protection laws to prevent fraudulent, deceptive, or unfair business practices.

 Below are some common types of return fraud:

-- Wardrobing (or "renting"): Buying clothes or other items for one-time use and then returning them
+- Wardrobing: Buying clothes or other items for one-time use and then returning them

 - Stolen Goods: Returning goods shoplifted at the same store or stolen elsewhere

-- Fraudulent Receipts: Using a reused, found, stolen, or altered receipt to return goods; or returning goods to a store with a higher price in order to make a profit
+- Fraudulent Receipts: Using a reused, found, stolen, or altered receipt to return goods or returning goods to a store with a higher price to make a profit

-- Employee Fraud: Manipulation or assistance from within the company
+- Employee Fraud: Manipulating or getting assistance from within the company

-- Price Switching: Affixing a higher-priced tag on an item in hopes of returning it for the higher refund
+- Price Switching: Affixing a higher-priced tag on an item in hopes of returning it for a bigger refund

-Consumers who are caught engaging in return fraud may face shoplifting or theft charges, as long as evidence exists that an actual crime took place.
-For example, wardrobing may be next to impossible to prove, but surveillance video of someone removing price tags could be the smoking gun in such a case.
+Criminal charges require evidence that an actual crime took place.
+For example, wardrobing may be hard to prove, but surveillance video of someone removing price tags could be enough evidence to charge them.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help